ryanwilsond/belte/README.md

 ## Important Note

-Belte is under development and does not support all the features highlighted in [Principles.md](docs/Principles.md).
+**Belte is under development** and does not support all the features highlighted in [Principles.md](docs/Principles.md).

-Belte does not currently have a stable release, so expect bugs if you clone the master branch.
-For the latest changes, refer to the staging branch, however many more bugs will be present.
+Belte does not currently have a stable release, so expect bugs if you clone.

 ___